(Revised Aug. 14, 2017)

-Each student will submit a written summary of his/her research results and plans for ongoing research in Spring of each year.
+Each student will submit a written summary of their research results and plans for ongoing research in Spring of each year.
 The evaluation procedure described below is done yearly until the student graduates.

-After passing the Preliminary Exam, the student will present their results and plans to their supervisory committee in Spring of each year.
-The committee will write a short evaluation of the students progress that is given to the student, to MS&E, and to the dean of the Graduate School during May of each year.
+After passing the Preliminary Exam, the student will present their results and plans to their supervisory committee in the Spring semester of each year.
+The committee will write a short evaluation of the student’s progress that is given to the student, to MS&E, and to the dean of the Graduate School during May of each year.

 16. University Graduate Degree Requirements

-For details of the FSU M.S. and Ph.D. graduation requirements, please see the section Graduate Degree requirements in the FSU Graduate Bulletin.
+For details of the FSU M.S. and Ph.D. graduation requirements, see the section Graduate Degree requirements. (http://registrar.fsu.edu/bulletin/graduate/)

 17. Steps to Graduation

-For information on graduation requirements in the final term, for both the M.S. and Ph.D. degrees, see page 56 in the Graduate Student Handbook
+For information on graduation requirements in the final term, for both the M.S. and Ph.D. degrees, see page 64 in the Graduate Student Handbook.

 18. Living in Tallahassee

-Tallahassee is home to Florida State University, Florida Agricultural and Mechanical University, and Tallahassee Community College.
-There are several websites available for information on living here.
+Tallahassee is home to Florida State University (FSU), Florida Agricultural and Mechanical University (FAMU), and Tallahassee Community College (TCC).
+There are several websites available for information on living in Tallahassee.

 19. Funds You Need to Have When You Arrive in Tallahassee

-Students need to be aware that it will take several weeks for them to be paid by Florida State University if this is their funding source.
+Students need to be aware that it will take several weeks for them to be paid by Florida State University if FSU is their funding source.
 Students who are paid from abroad may also find that it takes some time for their funding to arrive from their home country.
 Therefore, students should have sufficient individual funds for expenses for their first few weeks in Tallahassee.
-The Center for Global Engagement gives this list of approximate expenses that you can anticipate upon arrival:
+It is estimated that new students will need $3,000 to $5,000 depending on their transportation needs, insurance choices and living arrangements.
+The Center for Global Engagement gives this list of approximate expenses that you can anticipate upon arrival.

 - Airport transportation - $20